barumau/pandunia/esperanti/esperanti-pandunia.md

 atendi - denga
 Ateno - Athina
 atomo - atom
-aventuristo - aventurer
+aventuristo - venturer
-aventuro - aventur
+aventuro - ventur
 avida - tami
 avokado - awakate
 azeno - gade
 azia - asi
 Azio - asia
-aĉetanto (aĉetisto) - shoper
+aĉetanto (aĉetisto) - xoper
-aĉeti - shopa
+aĉeti - xopa
 aĝo - umur
-aŭ - ya
+aŭ - o
 aŭdi (aŭskulti) - auda
 Aŭstralio - Australia
 aŭto (ĉaro) - gar